gtyrovolas/personal-webpage/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I'm Giannis and welcome to my personal website.
-I'm a third year Maths and Computer Science Undergraduate at the University of Oxford.
+I'm a fourth year Mathematics and Computer Science Undergraduate at the University of Oxford.
 My favourite courses until now have been Functional Programming, Topology and Machine Learning.

 I'm involved with student government and I am the current student co-chair in the Computer Science [JCCU](https://www.cs.ox.ac.uk/currentstudents/JCCU/).